samehel/ModBot/README.md

 # ModBot - A Discord Bot for Server Management

-ModBot is a Discord bot designed for moderation and utility purposes.
+ModBot is a Quick Discord bot designed for moderation and utility purposes.

 ## Technologies